Ford C-Max: Second generation (2011)

 Alongside the third-generation Ford Focus Mk III, the second-generation C-Max (C344) is built on Ford's new Global C platform.
 The appearance is inspired by the Iosis Max concept, shown at the 2009 Geneva Motor Show.
 In addition, Ford added a long-wheelbase, seven-seat minivan variant of the C-Max, the Ford Grand C-Max.

-The vehicle was unveiled at the 2009 Frankfurt Motor Show.
+The vehicle was presented at the 2009 Frankfurt Motor Show.
 Early European models include 5 seats, and 7-seat models entered the market at the end of 2010 (except Russia, where there is only the 7-seat model).
 At the 2011 North American International Auto Show, Ford announced a seven-seat C-MAX for the North American market, but this model was cancelled prior to launch.

 Ford unveiled the Ford C-Max Energi plug-in hybrid and the C-Max Hybrid at the 2011 North American International Auto Show.
 Like the conventional C-Max, the C-Max Energi and Hybrid are five-seat only.
 They replace the Ford Escape Hybrid and Mercury Mariner Hybrid since Ford discontinued the Mercury brand after the 2011 model year and the Escape Hybrid after the 2012 year model.
 The C-Max is Ford's first hybrid-only line of vehicles.
 Both the plug-in and hybrid versions are based on the European gasoline- and diesel-powered versions.

 The C-Max Hybrid was released in the United States in September 2012 as a 2013 model, followed by the release of the plug-in Energi version by mid-October 2012.

 Production of the C-Max Energi in the United States ended in September 2017, while Hybrid production ended in 2018.